Small Map of Main Legations - Click through for Large Version

 HSBC also had a branch in the Legations Quarter, however in the 1980's remnants of this building in the Legations were destroyed during construction of the Capital Hotel.

-The Wall and European Style features continue Eastward from Zhijin Guesthouse.
+The Wall and European Style features continue Eastward from Zhijin Guesthouse along East Legation Street in the direction of the Tongren Hospital.

-As a reminder of the early functions of this area today, the Beijing Hospital stands due West of DongDan Park, whereas the TongRen Hospital stands South of it at the end of this street.
+As a reminder of the early functions of this area today, the Beijing Hospital, of reputable name, stands due West of DongDan Park, whereas the TongRen Hospital stands South of it at the end of this street.

 A local citizen leaving the housing estates that lie along the North rim of eastern east Legations Street